PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/04-Plotting.md

     capabilities.
 Rest assured that you can create all the charts you've grown accustomed to with MATLAB.

 -   Additional packages provide the ability to make interactive charts, to add filters, and to create dashboards.
+[Plotly](https://plot.ly/python/), mentioned earlier, is an open-source package that interfaces with both MATLAB and Python.
+In particular, have a look at plotly.js, which is the plotting component of Plotly.
+Plotly.js is built on top of D3.js and thus provides a rich set of dynamic, interactive charts.
+With Plotly.js, you get all the features of D3.js, but you get to work in the MATLAB and Python languages.

 -   For statistical charts, you'll want to check out the [seaborn package](https://seaborn.pydata.org/index.html), which is built on top of